autowarefoundation/open-ad-kit-docs/docs/version-3.0/index.md

 ## Getting started

 - [Start guide](start-guide) describes how to install, set up and run **Open AD Kit v3.0** and its associated simulators on supported development platforms.
-- [Application example](application-example) provides an actual application example for **Open AD Kit v3.0** that can be used as a reference for the development of other applications.
+- [Application examples](application-examples) provides actual application examples for **Open AD Kit** that can be used as a reference for the development of other applications.

 ## Releases
 [version 3.0](../version-3.0/index.md) **Will be officially released at Q1/**